photo by the author Seaside OR November 2017

 The undying syllable repeated on the lips of those who live to pass on the story.
 The articulate heartbeat which keeps it alive: a ululation whose strident echoes eventually decay into the general electromagnetic signature.
 The reason both good and evil are only words made up by humans remains that all life appears harmonized on a scale of vibrating frequencies whose slope goes further up or farther down the spectrum, rendering those ideas as being merely of a higher or lower frequency to corresponding staves, and therefore of an entirely relative nature.

 The Song of Light that is ourselves will continue its aria cascading against the alternating cacophany of the universe.
 The writing on the wall remains as a photoacoustic impression to dazzle and taunt us with its bioluminescense.
 When we reverse our expectation of our true places in the cosmos, we realize that the farthest distance from here becomes defined by the very parameters against our faces.
-When we begin to see ourselves as individual organisms expressed along a particular spacetime vector of this universe, each and every one of us ascribed to our own actual pin-point in time, then we may truly see each other as the only so-called "extraterrestrials" within reach worth giving a good god damn about, lost out here among the stars.
+When we begin to see ourselves as individual organisms expressed along a particular spacetime vector of this universe, each and every one of us ascribed to our own actual pin-point in time, then we may truly see each other as the only so-called "extraterrestrials" within reach worth giving a good god damn about, lost out here among the stars together.

 When preceding to explore the unfathomable with inquiries, remember to first examine the questions themselves to likely find them wanting.
 What may we agree upon to be the definition of alien, for instance?
 That which operates on a different level and whose nature we may know nothing about?
 Analogous to this lies the question, how may we agree upon the all-encompassing definition of here?